The Mysterious Class

 The series aired for free viewing every Friday 22:00 KST on the band's official YouTube channel from 12 November to 31 December 2021.
-A short "cookie video" for each episode, serving as post-credits scenes or supplemental points to the story, was also uploaded for paid subscription in the band's Weverse account a day after its corresponding episode's airing date.
+Short clips containing post-credits scenes for each episode were also uploaded for paid subscription in the band's Weverse account a day after its corresponding episode's airing date.
 It served as Treasure's first full-fledge endeavor in acting after the band made its acting debut through the short film It's Okay, That's Friendship that was broadcast on 5 March 2021 as the 36th episode of their variety web series Treasure Map.

 Synopsis

 In Boseok Boys High School, the students of Grade 12 – Class 4 are trying to come into terms with the possibility of a ghost lurking in their homeroom after discovering that their class of 21 students was supposed to have only 20.
 A series of spooky events drove the students to suspect each other while trying to solve the mystery of their class' resident ghost, who might simply be posing as one of their classmates.